Nazca lines: Location

 The high, arid plateau stretches more than 80 km between the towns of Nazca and Palpa on the Pampas de Jumana, approximately 400 km south of Lima.
 The main PE-1S Panamericana Sur runs parallel to it.
 The main concentration of designs is in a 10 by 4 km rectangle, south of the hamlet of San Miguel de la Pascana.
 In this area, the most notable geoglyphs are visible.

 Rediscovery

-The first published mention of the Nazca Lines was by Pedro Cieza de León in his book of 1553, and he described them as trail markers.
+The first published mention of the Nazca Lines was by Pedro Cieza de León in his book of 1553, where he described them as trail markers.

 In 1569, Luis Monzón reported having seen ancient ruins in Peru, including the remains of "roads".